wesleywerner/harness/README.md

     aperture:release()
   end

-`aperture:pointIn(x, y, rect)` Tests if the given screen points `x` and `y` fall within the given `rect` bounds.
+`aperture:pointIn(x, y, rect)`

+Tests if the given screen points `x` and `y` fall within the given `rect` bounds.

 Points x and y are screen coordinates, that is: those received from the mouse pressed event.

 Rect is a table with the `top`, `left`, `width` and `height` keys.
-The values must be relative to the aperture position, that is: point (0,0) is the top-left corner within the aperture, wherever it may be drawn on the screen.
+The values must be relative to the aperture position, that is: point (0,0) is the top-left corner within the aperture, wherever it may be positioned on the screen.

+### aperture properties

+`instance.complete`

+Truthy when the scroll animation is at it's end, falsy while still scrolling.

+`instance.page`

+The current page number.

+`instance.active`

+The aperture considers itself active while the mouse pointer is over it.

 # license